Skip to content

 microagent --json status <name> recomputes the current file hashes and compares enforced artifacts with the recorded values.
 Kernel and injected-init hashes are enforced on every status check.
 Rootfs hashes are enforced while the workspace is still prepared; once the workspace starts, the rootfs is the writable VM disk, so status reports current and recorded rootfs hashes without treating normal guest writes as drift.
 Enforced mismatches are reported under verification.divergence; callers do not need to scrape logs or reimplement hash checks for immutable runtime artifacts.

-Status responses include readiness signals so callers can sequence work without polling files or serial logs:
+Status responses include readiness signals - this is what microagent status reports under readiness - so callers can sequence work without polling files or serial logs:

 • guestReady - the backend has concrete evidence that the guest reached a started runtime state.
 Backends do not have to treat a hypervisor process state as guest readiness.